agile-france/site-2011/README.md

 ### dunno why it fails :(
-for jqueryless behavior, add a handy step before offending step
+Add a handy step before offending step

     Then show me the page

 then you go and see

+### Gotchas

 Metrics
 =======